DugongBioinformatics/dugongbioinformatics.github.io/README.md

 ### DugongCMD <a name="DugongCMD" /> [[menu]](#menu)

-It also features a set of preinstalled software that allow better use of the operating system, especially:
+This is the preinstalled software suite that enables better use of DugongCMD:

-- [Jupyter Notebook](http://jupyter.org/): is an interactive computing environment that enables users to author notebook documents that include: - Live code - Interactive widgets - Plots - Narrative text - Equations - Images - Video.
-These documents provide a complete and self-contained record of a computation that can be converted to various formats and shared.
 - [ASCIInema](https://asciinema.org/): is a free and open source solution for recording terminal sessions and sharing them on the web.
 - [Showterm](https://showterm.io/): is an open source terminal record and upload application that lets you easy to record how-to in your terminal.
 It will record all your terminal activity in text-base and upload to showterm.io as a video and then generates a link for you to share with your team-mates or embed it in your website as an iframe.
 - [MEGAcmd](https://mega.nz/cmd): tool that allows access through the Mega cloud command line and provides a set of powerful commands for a file manipulation.

-SSH access to DugongCMD can be performed as follows:
+Access to DugongCMD can be done through the following option:

 - [tty.js](https://github.com/chjj/tty.js/): a terminal in your browser using node.js and socket.io.
 Based on Fabrice Bellard's vt100 for jslinux.